jeanromainroy/armed-conflict/README.md

 # African Armed Conflicts: Visualization & Forecasting

-Predicting Interstate and Internal Conflicts using Small & Medium Arms Imports, Military Expenditures, Fraction of Population in the Army, etc. We use a time-series framework to tackle the problem.
+Visualizing Interstate and Internal Conflicts using Small & Medium Arms Imports, Military Expenditures, Fraction of Population in the Army, etc. We use a time-series framework to tackle the problem.

 ![Screenshot](screenshot.png)